Sterling breaks silence to slam England fans for Gomez boos | Goal.com

 “I’ve taken full responsibility and accepted the consequence.
 I felt as though I had to say this, get home safe everyone.”

-England boss Gareth Southgate also registered his unhappiness with the treatment of Gomez, adding that the whole playing squad were disappointed with the reaction Gomez received.
+England boss Gareth Southgate also registered his unhappiness with the treatment of Gomez, adding: "No England players should ever be booed when they are wearing the shirt, ever.

+"I don't get it.
+So all of the players are particularly disappointed with that."

 With qualification for Euro 2020 secured with the win, England will be hoping to put the incident behind them.